 - Symptoms are those of chronic heart failure: exertional dyspnea and exercise intolerance, leg swelling, and orthopnea/PND.

-- Vitals: wide pulse pressure (with low diastolic BP)
+- Wide pulse pressure (with low diastolic BP)

 - Peripheral signs (in severe chronic AR):